 NOTE 3: A declared EIRP value is a value provided by the manufacturer for verification according to the conformance specification declaration requirements, whereas a claimed EIRP value is provided by the manufacturer to the equipment user for normal operation of the equipment and is not subject to formal conformance testing.

-For pass bands where the supported fractional bandwidth (FBW) is larger than 6%, two rated carrier EIRP may be declared by manufacturer:
+For pass bands where the supported fractional bandwidth (FBW) is larger than 6%, two rated beam EIRP may be declared by manufacturer:

-- Prated,c,FBWlow for lower supported frequency range, and
+- Prated,out,FBWlow for lower supported frequency range, and

-- Prated,c,FBWhigh for higher supported frequency range.
+- Prated,out,FBWhigh for higher supported frequency range.

-For frequencies in between FFBWlow and FFBWhigh the rated carrier EIRP is:
+For frequencies in between FFBWlow and FFBWhigh the rated beam EIRP is:

-- Prated,c,FBWlow, for the carrier whose carrier frequency is within frequency range FFBWlow ≤ f < (FFBWlow +FFBWhigh) / 2,
+- Prated,out,FBWlow, for the output whose frequency is within frequency range FFBWlow ≤ f < (FFBWlow +FFBWhigh) / 2,

-- Prated,c,FBWhigh, for the carrier whose carrier frequency is within frequency range (FFBWlow +FFBWhigh) / 2 ≤ f ≤FFBWhigh.
+- Prated,out,FBWhigh, for the output whose frequency is within frequency range (FFBWlow +FFBWhigh) / 2 ≤ f ≤FFBWhigh.

 OTA repeater output power is also declared as a TRP radiated requirement, with the output power accuracy requirement defined at the RIB.
 TRP does not change with beamforming settings as long as the beam peak direction is within the OTA peak directions set.
 Thus, the TRP accuracy requirement must be met for any beamforming setting for which the beam peak direction is within the OTA peak directions set.